 When applying through the Consortium, you are evaluated for membership to the Consortium organization as well as admission to your selected school(s).
 Membership essays are strictly viewed and evaluated by the Consortium and not seen by individual schools.

-While you could read similarities into these questions, please think about the uniqueness of these essays and how answers to each can reveal something unique about yourself and your path forward.
-The Consortium essay asks specifically for your goals and how your professional experience, plus the MBA, will help you achieve these goals.
-The Tuck essay asks why, of many great options, have you chosen the MBA for your next step and why is Tuck the best place for you to pursue this opportunity.
+While there are similar themes in these questions, please think about the uniqueness of these essays and how answers to each can reveal something unique about yourself and your path forward.
+The Consortium essay asks specifically for your goals and how your professional experience has impacted your decision to pursue an MBA.
+The Tuck essay asks why is Tuck the best place for you to pursue this opportunity.
 When answering Tuck essay #1, you do not need to restate your goals.
 This essay is a wonderful platform to connect specifically with Tuck and highlight what it is about the Tuck MBA that genuinely aligns with your aspirations.

 There are two application rounds for the Consortium and applications are due either October 15 or January 5.
 You will submit all materials and your completed application to the Consortium by your chosen deadline date and then it will be forwarded to all member schools to which you have applied.
 The Consortium shares applications in batches with member schools after the Round 1 and Round 2 Consortium deadlines have passed.
 We typically receive application materials within 48 hours of each Consortium round deadline and Tuck will email you to confirm receipt of your completed application.